votchallenge/website/contents/vot2016/participation.md

  * Constraint 2: The winning tracker has to provide CPU-only implementation for results validation (in addition to a potential GPU implementation).
 The authors of the tracker are required to cooperate with VOT to help run the tracker and reproduce the results.

 Note that Constraints 1 and 2 apply only to the trackers that are considered for winners of VOT2016.
-We will also accept submissions that do not account for the two constraints, but these will not be considered for the winning position.
+We will accept submissions that do not account for the two constraints, but these will not be considered for the winning position.

 ## Participate at VOT2016 workshop